 Fixtures & Appliances

-The Economic Survey 2018 shows that production of galvanised sheets tolled 262,800 tonnes last year, down from 268,700 tonnes in 2016.
+The Economic Survey 2018 shows that the production of galvanised sheets tolled 262,800 tonnes last year, down from 268,700 tonnes in 2016.

 This is, however, a slight improvement from the 256,800 tonnes that were produced in 2015 – the lowest level since 2010 when production stood at 118,616 tonnes.

-According to industry players, the sharp decline in production is attributable to the fast growth in the usage of tiles and shingles as more home-owners seek to improve the visual appeal of their homes.
+According to industry players, the sharp decline in production is attributable to the fast growth in the usage of tiles and shingles as more homeowners seek to improve the visual appeal of their homes.

-It is also due to property developers’ latest inclination towards construction of flat-topped buildings and the usage of new technologies such as solar tiles that have reduced the demand for iron sheets.
+It is also due to property developers’ latest inclination towards the construction of flat-topped buildings and the usage of new technologies such as solar tiles that have reduced the demand for iron sheets.

-The National Construction Authority chairman Steven Oundo was earlier quoted by the Business Daily as saying that galvanised sheets makers were scaling back their output in response to market trends.
+The National Construction Authority chairman Steven Oundo was earlier quoted by Business Daily as saying that galvanised sheets makers were scaling back their output in response to market trends.

 “By cutting production, manufacturers are only responding to market trends,” he said.